edge-cloud/www.edge-cloud.net/_posts/2013-06-28-tcp-throughput-amazon-aws-regions.md

 ### Amazon AWS

-The test series uses one <a href="https://aws.amazon.com/ec2/previous-generation/" target="_blank">m1.medium instance</a> in each region.
+The test series uses one [m1.medium instance](https://aws.amazon.com/ec2/previous-generation/) in each region.
 The latency between the two instances gives us an RTT of 88 ms and therefore allows us to calculate the theoretical maximum throughput based on the bandwidth-delay product.

 I'm again using iperf with varying TCP window sizes for this test.